Western Animation: Rabbit Fire

-Daffy Duck once again successfully negotiates his way into a gunshot
+Daffy Duck once again successfully negotiates his way into a second

 "You're despicable.
 Yes!
 You're despicable!
-And, and...impecable!
+And, and...impeccable!
 And you're very, definitely despicable!
 How a person can get so, so despicable in one lifetime is beyond me!
 It isn't though I haven't met a lot of people.
 Goodness knows it isn't that!"
+1951 Looney Tunes

 short by Chuck Jones